blumixid/docs/security/index.md

 ### SSO service

-IBM Single Sign On for {{site.data.keyword.Bluemix_notm}} is a policy-based authentication service that provides an easy to embed single sign-on capability for Node.js or Liberty for Java™ applications.
+IBM Single Sign On for {{site.data.keyword.Bluemix_notm}} is a policy-based authentication service that provides an easy to embed single sign-on capability for Node.js or Liberty for Java applications.
 To enable an application developer to embed single sign-on capability into an application, the administrator creates service instances and adds identity sources.

 The Single Sign On service supports several identity sources where your users' credentials are stored: